Lake Palo Pinto RV Park

 Long Term Residents

-Long Term Site maintenance
+Long Term Site Maintenance

 No A/C units installed into windows.
 RV is RVIA certified relating to fire safety and newer RV regulations.
 Awnings in good condition.
 No tarp is being used to cover a bad roof.
 The exterior doesn’t look poorly maintained.
 Minor damage, decals peeling off, and so forth might be passable if not paired with more significant RV appearance issues.